murzilius/AWS_WebApp/readme.md

-This repository is provide deploying of Wordpress CMS to amount of Web Servers in Amazon AWS cloud
+This repository is used for deploying of Wordpress CMS to amount of Web Servers in Amazon AWS cloud
 The code is realize solution as you see below

 ![GitHub Logo](/images/AWS.jpg)!

-Used tools:
+## Used tools:
-1. Terraform - used for communication to AWS cloud and generating nessessary infrastructure
+1. Terraform - was used for communication to AWS cloud and generating nessessary infrastructure
-2. Ansible - used for Web Servers Provisioning
+2. Ansible - was used for Web Servers Provisioning
-3. Jenkins - used for automate installing latest Wordpress version
+3. Jenkins - was used for installing latest Wordpress version
-4. Docker (Docker-compose) - used for isolate nginx, mysql, and PHP-FPM services
+4. Docker (Docker-compose) - was used for isolate nginx, mysql, and PHP-FPM services

-To apply the solution you must:
+## To apply the solution you must:
 * First of all define ENVIRONMENT variables in your OS to get access to AWS cloud
 * The variables should be named as:
 AWS_ACCESS_KEY_ID